Haji Bektash Veli Complex: Secularization

-Atatürk's 1925 ban on all dervish orders caused the exodus of the Bektashi Order to Albania in 1925, and the complex was closed for religious use.
+Mustafa Kemal Atatürk's 1925 ban on all dervish orders caused the exodus of the Bektashi Order to Albania in 1925, and the complex was closed for religious use.
 As a result, the administrative seat of the Bektashi Order was shifted to the World Headquarters of the Bektashi in Tirana, Albania in 1930.
 The Haji Bektash Veli complex was later declared as museum in 1964.
 The teqe of the complex is thought to be the first "King type" teqe in Turkey.

+In August of 1993 Dede Reshat Bardhi visited the tekke museum, where thousands of believers from the Asian parts of Turkey, Azerbaijan, Turkestan, and the Middle East came to greet him.
+The mayor of the town of Hacıbektaş received Dede Reshat with a special lunch of honor.